 Help by removing sharp or dangerous objects from nearly

 Make sure unsafe areas like stairs, access to outside are shut off to reduce the likelihood of preventable injury

 Time the length and frequency of the seizure.
 This information is valuable to record for your vet.

 Let your pet rest until it recovers from post seizure signs.

-Generalised seizures: your pet will typically lie on their side and be unresponsive to people during this type of fit.
-It is common for them for their legs to move as if they are running.
-They will often slobber, urinate or pass faeces during one of these seizures.
+Generalised seizures.
+Your pet will typically lie on their side and be unresponsive to people during this type of fit.
+It is common for their legs to move as if they are running.
+They will often slobber, urinate or pass faeces during this type of seizure

-Partial seizures; they will start in a particular part of the body and often change in the way that your pet responds to you.
+Partial seizures.
+These start in a particular part of the body and often change in the way that your pet responds to you

-Mild partial seizures: when these are happening you will notice compulsive snapping of their jaw, or obsessive chasing of their tail or chewing.
+Mild partial seizures.
+Most times these involve compulsive snapping of the jaw and obsessive chasing of either the tail or chewing

-When you attend a vet hospital the first step if often medication.
-This is to try and stop the seizures and to reduce the possible physical harm, injury and possible internal damage within your pets system
+When you attend a vet hospital the first step is often medication.
+This is to try and stop the seizures and to reduce the possibility of physical harm, injury and possible internal damage.

 While caution is sensible, research indicates that early medical intervention is important.
-Early intervention is through to prevent the development of a condition called status epilepticus where the seizures continue indefinitely and they become less responsive to medications.
+Early intervention goes some way to prevent the development of a condition called status epilepticus where the seizures continue indefinitely and they become less responsive to medications.